grayleonard/termwallet/README.md

 TermWallet
 ==========

-An easy-to-use, bitcoinj-based wallet accessible through the command line.
-It doesn't need to download the whole blockchain, and the blockchain headers only take up about a megabyte of space.
-Small servers with limited hard-drive space are thus the ideal use-case for TermWallet.
+TermWallet is a bitcoinj-based wallet that is used solely on the command line.
+It does not download the whole blockchain, and as a result only take up about a megabyte of space (not accounting for its own size, roughly 18mb).
+Small servers with limited HDD space are thus the ideal use-case for TermWallet.
 You can run it with only terminal access.

 TermWallet includes a novel adaption of bitcoinj's CoinSelector method, IndividualCoinSelector.
 Previously, bitcoinj (and subsequently bitcoinj-based wallets such as Multibit) have not been able to create transactions from a single address's outputs.
 IndividualCoinSelector provides this capability.
+Use the ```-f (--from)``` option while using the ```send``` command to designate the address to send from.

-Further, TermWallet provides a 'panic' command that can send all the BTC's in the wallet to an external address and then delete the wallet (including all files).
+Further, TermWallet provides a 'panic' command that can send all the BTC's in the wallet to an external address and, optionally (using ```-sd``` (self-destruct)), delete the wallet (including all files).
 This should be used if the computer is compromised or at risk.
+No private keys will be easily recoverable.

+An experimental Tor function can be used to connect to the blockchain.
+Use ```-t``` or ```--tor``` to use it.

 Instructions
 ============